The definitive guide to streaming services in Ireland

 1. Netflix

-Netflix was founded all the way back in 1997 when Americans Marc Randolph and Reed Hastings joined forces and it now boasts over a quarter of a billion subscribers worldwide, around 600,00 of whom are in Ireland.
+Netflix was founded all the way back in 1997 when Americans Marc Randolph and Reed Hastings joined forces and it now boasts over 300 million subscribers worldwide, over a million of whom are in Ireland.

 Netflix began its humble journey in DVD rental and sales, joining the streaming revolution when it first introduced streamable content to its subscribers in 2007.